Being in managed isolation

 The purpose of managed isolation is to ensure people do not have COVID-19 before they return to our communities.

-Advice on when you will be able to leave managed isolation.
+Advice on when you will be able to leave managed isolation and your transport home afterwards.

 Managed isolation and quarantine (MIQ) charges allow the Government to recover some of the costs for MIQ.
 The aim of the charges is to share the costs in a way that fairly reflects the benefits to both the New Zealand public of having a robust system, and those who leave and enter the country.

 People entering New Zealand must stay in managed isolation or quarantine to help stop the spread of COVID-19.
 Only a small group of people are exempt from being in managed isolation.